eeintech/guide/docs/index.md

 That is why in this guide I am using an aggressive mindset which intends to leave "chance" out of the picture, even though we all need luck for everything to come together perfectly well the first time.

-The idea is to think that the circuit board you are designing is your **only** possible iteration, because you don't have budget for another one, and you really, really want it to be successful.
+The idea is to think that the circuit board you are designing is your **only** possible iteration, because you can't afford another one, and you really, really want it to be successful on the first try.

+Obviously nothing forces you to follow any rule or suggestion in this guide, but I do hope it makes you reflect on it.

 ## The miscellaneous